Agency (psychology): Communicative agency

 In contrast to instrumental agents, communicative agents are intentional agents whose actions are performed to bring about a specific change in the mental representations of the addressee, for instance by providing new and relevant information.
-The recognition of communicative agency may allow for the observer to predict that communicative information transfer can have a relevant effect on the behavior of the agent, even if the interacting agents and their communicative signals are unfamiliar.
-Because all communicative agents are, definitionally, intentional agents as well, communicative agents are assumed to be a subset of intentional agents; however, it is not necessary that all intentional agents possess communicative capabilities.
-Really, the idea here is that one's intentionality is what a communicative agent would be communicating to others, thus signifying that the agent is performing actions that act in some ways as a means to an end.
+The recognition of communicative agency may allow the observer to predict that communicative information transfer can have a relevant effect on the behavior of the agent, even if the interacting agents and their communicative signals are unfamiliar.
+Because all communicative agents are, definitionally, intentional agents as well, communicative agents are assumed to be a subset of intentional agents; however, not all intentional agents need to possess communicative capabilities.
+The idea here is that one's intentionality is what a communicative agent would be communicating to others, thus signifying that the agent is performing actions that act in some ways as a means to an end.

-Catt connected communication and intentionality in this way, “Communication is that possibility of experiencing consciousness in which phenomenological intentionality is simultaneously realized and actualized.
-The abductive result is agency, the distinctive human capacity to illuminate meaning in the embodiment of semiosis.”
-By this one can understand that in many ways an agent’s ability to communicate is fundamental to their agentive nature, and intentionality is a key component of what a communicative agent communicates.
+Catt connected communication and intentionality in this way, "Communication is that possibility of experiencing consciousness in which phenomenological intentionality is simultaneously realized and actualized.
+The abductive result is agency, the distinctive human capacity to illuminate meaning in the embodiment of semiosis."
+By this one can understand that in many ways an agent's ability to communicate is fundamental to their agentive nature, and intentionality is a key component of what a communicative agent communicates.
 Additionally, an intentional agent's intentions are at least partially achieved through communication.

 Communicative agency is also viewed as the rationale behind social and relational communications and shared activities.
 It is considered "fundamentally interpretive and relational."
-Games, especially games with a narrative nature, play with one’s definitions and conceptions of communicative agency and strengthens one’s communicative abilities and relationships.
-Spracklen and Spracklen investigated social bonding over “dark leisure”, including goth musical culture, and they reasoned that creating bonds with others over dark culture is a method of commiserating over shared struggles.
+Games, especially games with a narrative nature, play with one's definitions and conceptions of communicative agency and strengthen one's communicative abilities and relationships.
+Spracklen and Spracklen investigated social bonding over "dark leisure", including goth musical culture, and they reasoned that creating bonds with others over dark culture is a method of commiserating over shared struggles.
 Additionally, they argued that dark culture of such a nature is a means to reducing cognitive dissonance between the ideals of what society could be and the state of society in reality.

 Navigational agency

-The construal of navigational agency is based on the assumption that Leslie’s theory on agency implies two different types of distal sensitivity; distal sensitivity in space and distal sensitivity in time.
+The construal of navigational agency is based on the assumption that Leslie's theory on agency implies two different types of distal sensitivity; distal sensitivity in space and distal sensitivity in time.
 While goal-directed instrumental agents need both of these abilities to represent a goal-state in the future and achieve it in a rational and efficient manner, navigational agents are supposed to have only perceptual abilities, that is a distal sensitivity in space to avoid collision with objects in their environments.
-A study contrasting the ability of dogs and human infants to attribute agency to unfamiliar self-propelled object showed that dogs – unlike human infants – may lack the capability to recognize instrumental agents, however they can identify navigational agents.
+A study contrasting the ability of dogs and human infants to attribute agency to unfamiliar self-propelled objects showed that dogs – unlike human infants – may lack the capability to recognize instrumental agents, however, they can identify navigational agents.